The specter of a recession in France in 2023

 If the French economy were to contract in 2023, a possible recession would not have ” nothing to see ” with the historic decline in French GDP in 2020 due to the Covid-19 pandemic (-8%), said the Banque de France.
 The recession would also be “limited in time”, says the same source.

-The governor’s remarks are nevertheless a warning, less than 24 hours after a historic rate hike by the European Central Bank intended to curb inflation – and likely to slow down growth at the same time.
+The governor’s remarks are nevertheless a warning, less than 24 hours following a historic rate hike by the European Central Bank intended to curb inflation – and likely to slow down growth at the same time.

-The French government’s latest growth forecast is 1.4% for 2023, but it could be revised downwards in the coming days, on the occasion of the presentation of the finance bill for 2023 and the budgetary trajectory of the government until the end of Emmanuel Macron’s five-year term.
+The French government’s latest growth forecast is 1.4% for 2023, but it might be revised downwards in the coming days, on the occasion of the presentation of the finance bill for 2023 and the budgetary trajectory of the government until the end of Emmanuel Macron’s five-year term.

 “We no longer have a motor for the French economy, we are at the end of the race”.